William Shea: National Football League

-Shea was a one time owner of the Boston Yanks, the Long Island Indians, and a partial owner, with lifelong friend Jack Kent Cooke, of the Washington Redskins of the National Football League (NFL).
-He further persuaded Harry Wismer to sell the New York Titans (now New York Jets), and Sonny Werblin to buy them, and was integral to the creation and administration of the initial annual competitions between the AFL and the NFL, now known as the Super Bowl (thanks to Lamar Hunt).
-He, and his law firm, Shea & Gould, also represented the Jets, Giants, Redskins, and the NFL.
+Shea, a one-time owner of the Boston Yanks and the Washington Redskins of the National Football League (NFL), was on the board of directors of the NFL's Washington Redskins from April 1961 until his death.
+He further persuaded Harry Wismer to sell the New York Titans (now the Jets), and Sonny Werblin to buy them, and was integral to the creation and administration of the initial annual championship games between the AFL and the NFL, now known as the Super Bowl (thanks to Lamar Hunt).
+His law firm, Shea & Gould, also represented the NFL.

 National Hockey League

 Shea was also hired by Nassau County to persuade the National Hockey League (NHL) to grant a team to the then new Nassau Veterans Memorial Coliseum, resulting in the New York Islanders, who began play in 1972.

 National Basketball Association

-Shea was integral to bringing the New Jersey Americans of the American Basketball Association to Long Island in 1968 and arranging for them to play as the Nets in the Nassau County, as well as the integration of the American Basketball Association into the National Basketball Association.
+Shea was integral to bringing the New Jersey Americans of the American Basketball Association to Long Island in 1968 and arranging for them to play as the Nets in the Nassau County (they are now based in Brooklyn), as well as the absorption of four American Basketball Association teams into the National Basketball Association in 1976.